-Houselink pioneered supportive housing in Canada, creating a new option for people leaving psychiatric institutions: a home that was permanent, affordable and supportive.
+Over the next 35 years, Houselink would expand its supportive housing portfolio responding to the growing needs of this sector.
+Houselink helped to pioneer supportive housing in Canada, creating a new option for people leaving psychiatric institutions: a home that was permanent, affordable and supportive.

-In 2001 Houselink was generously bequeathed a rooming house which was later developed into a self contained apartment building with funding from SCPII.
-They also received generous support from “Into the Warmth” a grassroots community group whose purpose is to raise funds to develop much needed housing to address homelessness in Toronto.
+- In 2001 Houselink was generously bequeathed a rooming house which was later developed into a self contained apartment building with funding from SCPI.

-Also in 2001, Houselink received the Ontario Non-Profit Housing Association’s Award for Excellence in recognition of sound management, tenant participation and innovative practises.
+- Houselink awarded the Ontario Non-Profit Housing Association’s Award for Excellence in recognition of sound management, tenant participation and best practices.